SciML/DiffEqDocs.jl/docs/src/tutorials/sde_example.md

 sol = solve(ensembleprob,EnsembleThreads(),trajectories=1000)
 ```

+If you use a custom noise process, you might need to specify it in a custom `prob_func`
+in the `EnsembleProblem` constructor, as each trajectory needs its own noise process.

 Many more controls are defined at the [Ensemble simulations page](@ref ensemble),
 including analysis tools.
 A very simple analysis can be done with the `EnsembleSummary`, which builds